peterfoo22/Project1-Fitra/README.md

 to code our CSS files..
 Learned about using Mixin files.

 4/20/2020- Worked on Styling cart page with CSS.
 Used Javascript and JQuery to change picture variants on our index page.

+4/21/2020 - Updated the 404 page layout using a snippet to show the page.
+Used logic in the index page to make show the 404 page when the user is not on page that is found on the site.
+Added CSS code to for media websites, for more reponsive layout.